Eric-mingjie/network-slimming/README.md

     year = {2017}
 }
 ```
-Original torch implementation: [Torch](https://github.com/liuzhuang13/slimming) by [Zhuang Liu](https://liuzhuang13.github.io/).
+Original Torch implementation: [Torch](https://github.com/liuzhuang13/slimming) by [Zhuang Liu](https://liuzhuang13.github.io/).

 ## Dependencies
 torch v0.3.1, torchvision v0.2.0

 ## Channel Selection layer
-We introduce `channel selection` layer to help the pruning process of Resnet and Densenet.
+We introduce `channel selection` layer to help the the pruning of ResNet and DenseNet.
 This layer is easy to implement.
 It stores a parameter `indexes` which is initialized to an all-1 vector.
 During pruning, it will set some places to 0 which correspond to the pruned channels.

 ## Baseline